 Note: Java APIs whose methods use parameters of either simple data types or serializable Java Beans are categorized as Java Bean Services.
-Such Java APIs can be exposed as REST-based Web services.
+Such Java APIs can be exposed as REST-based web services.

 Note: Security Services are a set of predefined and predeployed REST services from Oracle Application Object Library.
 These services include Authentication and Authorization services for mobile applications.
 These services are built on Java; therefore, they are categorized as a subtype of Java interface.

-Please note that in this release Java APIs for Forms are not serviceable interfaces and cannot be exposed as SOAP services.
+In this release Java APIs for Forms are not serviceable interfaces and cannot be exposed as SOAP services.
 Refer to My Oracle Support Knowledge Document 966982.1 for the suggested alternatives to the existing Java APIs for Forms interfaces.

-Oracle E-Business Suite Integrated SOA Gateway leverages Oracle Integration Repository to provide the capabilities of Web service generation and deployment, as well as service life cycle management.
+Oracle E-Business Suite Integrated SOA Gateway leverages Oracle Integration Repository to provide the capabilities of service generation and deployment, as well as service life cycle management.